P0lip/nimma/README.md

 - codegen (iterator/feedback + baseline),
 - runtime (scope + sandbox + traverse).

 Parser takes a JSON Path expression and generates an AST that's consumed by the codegen in the next step.
+Nimma has its own JSON Path expression parser that's different from all remaining ones, thus some there might be instances where Nimma will parse a given expression differently than JSONPath-plus or jsonpath.

 Codegen is a two-step process: